BrennerLab/predNMD/README.md

 # Ensembl VEP configuration (REQUIRED if using Ensembl VEP)
 vep:
   vep_path: /path/to/vep #path to vep executable
-  cache_dir: /path/to/.vep #path to vep cache
+  cache_dir: /path/to/.vep #path to vep cache, can be downloaded via download_data.py
   assembly: GRCh37  # or GRCh38

 # Machine learning model (REQUIRED)